Skip to content

 Work shift list

-The work shift list must be provided in writing to the employees in good time, and no later than a week before the start of the work shift period.
+The work shift list or roster must be provided in writing to the employees in good time, and no later than a week before the start of the work shift period.
 Changes to the work shift list may only be made with the mutual consent of the employee and the employer.

 Illness

 If you are unable to work because of illness or an accident, you have the right to take sick leave.
 Illness is not a reason to terminate the employment relationship.
 If you are unable to work because of illness or an accident, you are entitled to paid sick leave.
-Read more about sick leave.
+Read more about sick leave

 Extra hours